Art for free..? Um, no. Where did this perception come from that art is some kind of throw-away?

 Ideas may be invisible, but they have great power.
 The pen is mightier than the sword.
 Ring any bells?
 Does anyone even remember what that really means?
 It’s about ideas, people.
 Ideas create laws, keep order, correct injustices and right wrongs.
 Ideologies of entire nations are built on these intangible ideas and no one sneers at those.

-Now don’t get me wrong, I don’t presume to equate words written in a novel or the script of a film with shaping the ideologies of nations, but it doesn’t take much brain power to see that society as a whole does, in fact, attribute great power to even these kinds of ideas, because they fear them.
+Now don’t get me wrong, I don’t presume to equate words written in a novel or the script of a film with shaping the ideologies of nations.
+But it doesn’t take much brain power to see that society as a whole does, in fact, attribute great power to even these kinds of ideas.
+And fear them.
 How do we know that?
 A lot of people in history thought the words in a book or spoken in a film or ideas translated into an image in art were terrifying and powerful enough to ban, censor or burn.
 That’s a pretty loud statement if you ask me.
 That’s not even old news – it’s still going on today.

 Ideas move people, hit them in the emotional centre, have the power to compel people to act despite that the ideas themselves are vaporous and ethereal in nature.
 Ideas are powerful things, no question.